'Fireman's chief': Colleagues remember Barnhardt as passionate firefighter, family man - Salisbury Post

 Winecoff said the department was floored when they heard the news because Barnhardt had always been healthy and in good shape.

 The people who worked with Barnhardt, a 30-year veteran of the department, described him as a passionate firefighter father of four who always prioritized his family.
-During his years working with Barnhardt, Winecoff recalled always hearing his chief telling family members “I love you” not matter the situation.
+During his years working with Barnhardt, Winecoff recalled always hearing his chief telling family members “I love you,” no matter the situation.
 It was never “talk to you later” or “goodbye.”

 “Nothing took priority over his family,” Winecoff said.